 When your repair kit comes without instructions 🔧

-It turns out these neurons have a plan B to fix their DNA breaks, but it seems designed by a rushed intern.
+It turns out these neurons have a plan B to fix their DNA breaks, but it seems designed by an intern in a hurry.
 They activate ATF4 as if it were an antivirus that, instead of eliminating the problem, consumes all the system's RAM.
-In the end, the neuron dies of exhaustion, not from the initial damage.
-If this were an auto repair shop, they would say the car stops because you put in too much oil.
+In the end, the neuron dies from exhaustion, not from the initial damage.
+If this were a mechanic's workshop, they would say the car stops because it has too much oil.